Charlie Francis – University of Bath, Accounting and Finance

 Marek Gaj – University of Leicester, Computing with Management

-Marek is studying computing with management at the University of Leicester.
+Marek studied computing with management at the University of Leicester.
 He was awarded the prize for the best computer science grade average for two consecutive years.
 Marek’s love for computer science started when he was 13 years old and successfully created an online game with over 20,000 active users.
-He spent last summer working as a digital analyst for Hotels.com and won the annual Facebook London Hackathon, securing a place in the global final in California.
-Marek has represented his country in athletics and started practising ballroom and Latin dancing last year.
+He has worked as a digital analyst for Hotels.com and won the annual Facebook London Hackathon, securing a place in the global final in California.
+Marek has represented his country in athletics and started practising ballroom and Latin dancing while at university.

 Emilian Cebuc | Abertay University | BSc Ethical Hacking | Oliver Copleston | Cardiff University | BSc Computer Science | Marek Gaj | University of Leicester | BSc Computing with Management | Dewi Gould | Imperial College London | MSci Physics with Theoretical Physics | Phoebe Hunter | University of Liverpool | BSc Physics | Costanza Maria Improta | University of Manchester | BSc Computer Science | Robert Kirk | University of York | MSci Natural Sciences | Francesco Perticarari | Goldsmiths, University of London | BSc Computing | Dominic Reeves | Lancaster University | MPhys Physics | Martina Buendia Silva | University of Aberdeen | BSc Computer Science and Mathematics